 The Volunteer Income Tax Assistance (VITA) program is a free, IRS-sponsored program to help low and middle income individuals who make less than $60,000 to file their federal and state taxes.
 Program runs year around.

 Income verification provided for families of youth who participate in hockey through the Harrington Memorial Fund to help pay SAHA registration fees.
 For more information about SAHA visit www.superior.pucksystems2.com .
 Applications are available at the main office location during normal business hours.

 Permanent Supportive Housing, Transitional, Tenant-based rental assistance (TBRA), Rapid Re-Housing

 A homeless shelter for adult men that assists them in becoming self sufficient through finding suitable employment and a permanent residence.
-The shelter also provides 3 meals per day, bed, laundry, phone and clothing for residents.
+The shelter also provides a bed, laundry, phone and clothing for residents.